KHCode/comics-js/README.md

 -----------------------------------------------------------------

-That's it.

-Well, OK, since you scrolled this far, here's all the stuff that came with the create-react-app README:
+Here's all the stuff that came with the create-react-app README:

 -----------------------------------------------------